SeeJaeey/SeeJaeey/README.md

 ## Hello there 👋 I am CJ

-- ✨ I’m studying computer science at Saarland University
+- 🔭 I obtained a Master's degree in Computer Science (2022)
 - 🔭 I obtained a Bachelor's degree in Computer Science (2022)
+- ✨ I studied computer science at Saarland University

 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...